Tool

 Promotion

-On top of doing standard promotion like flyering, chalking, and personal outreach, consider doing two other specific types of promotions:
+On top of doing standard promotion like putting up flyers and personal outreach, consider doing two other specific types of promotions:

-- First, A lot of campaigns have had success giving people who pledge a shirt or a button after that they’ll all wear on the day of the fast.
+- First, a lot of campaigns have had success giving people who donate a shirt or a button that they’ll all wear on the day of the fast.
 These serve as both an incentive for people to donate and free promotion of the actual event.

-- SecondStart collecting fasting pledges and donations around a week before the actual event.
+- Second, consider collecting fasting pledges and donations around a week before the actual event.
 This way you can get a feel for how many people are attending

 Making it Interfaith